 While the thermocouple rake is away from the burner, turn on the spark plug, pressurized air and fuel flow, and light the burner.
 Allow burner to warm up for a period of 2 minutes.
 After warm-up, move the thermocouple rake into position and allow 1 minute for thermocouple stabilization, then record the temperature of each of the seven thermocouples once every second for a period of 30 seconds.
-Remove the thermocouple rake from flame temperature validation position and turn off burner.
+Remove thermocouple rake from flame temperature validation position and turn off burner.
 Calculate the average temperature of each thermocouple over this period and record.
-Although not a requirement for testing, the recommended average temperature of each of the seven thermocouples should be 1700°F + 100°F (927°C + 55°C).
+Although not a requirement for testing, the recommended average temperature of each of the seven thermocouples should be $1700^{\circ}F \pm 100^{\circ}F$ ($927^{\circ}C \pm 55^{\circ}C$).
 The burner should be rechecked to ensure it is configured properly if temperatures are measured outside of this recommended range.
-A flame that appears biased to one side, or produces significantly higher temperatures on one end of the flame validation thermocouple rake, may indicate an adjustment of the fuel nozzle and/or internal stator orientation and/or distance from the end of the draft tube may be necessary, provided the adjustments are within allowable tolerances.
+A fine adjustment of the internal stator orientation and/or distance from the end of the draft tube may be necessary to achieve the required temperatures, provided the adjustments are within allowable tolerances.
 If no problems are found with the burner, any thermocouple reading outside of this range may require replacement.
-It is recommended that the burner flame temperature be validated at the beginning and end of each day testing is performed.
+It is recommended that burner flame temperature be validated prior to running a series of tests to ensure test result consistency.

-NOTE 1: The thermocouples are subjected to high temperature durations during calibration.
+NOTE: The thermocouples are subjected to high temperature durations during calibration.
 Because of this type of cycling, the thermocouples may degrade with time.
 Small but continuing decreases or extreme variations in temperature or "no" temperature reading at all are signs that the thermocouple or thermocouples are degrading or open circuits have occurred.
 In this case, the thermocouple or thermocouples should be replaced in order to maintain accuracy in calibrating the burner.
-It is recommended that a record be kept for the amount of time the thermocouples are exposed to the oil burner's flame.
+It is recommended that a record be kept for the amount of time and number of heat cycles the thermocouples are exposed to the oil burner's flame.